Southeast

 Grab a bike to ride for free at Gulf State Park credit: Amy Albers

-We were able to participate in a fantastic new bike-share program when we visited.
-These bikes are available for use within Gulf State Park for up to 3 hours – for FREE!
+When we visited, we participated in a fantastic new bike-share program.
+These bikes are available for use within Gulf State Park for up to 3 hours—for FREE!

-Download the Bloom app and head to a bike pick up location within the park such as Woodside restaurant or The Lodge.
-A few things to remember – the bikes are only for use within Gulf State Park and only available to ages 16 and up.
+Download the Bloom app and head to a bike pick-up location within the park, such as Woodside Restaurant or The Lodge.
+A few things to remember: the bikes are only for use within Gulf State Park and are only available to ages 16 and up.

-We rented a bike for my youngest son from Ike’s Beach Service at Lake Shelby since he was only 11 at the time and needed a bike that was a better size for him.
-I’m not going to lie – it had been a long time since I had been on a bike and I was kind of freaked out for a minute.
+We rented a bike for my youngest son from Ike’s Beach Service at Lake Shelby since he was only 11 and needed a bike that was a better size for him.
+I’m not going to lie – it had been a long time since I had been on a bike, and I was kind of freaked out for a minute.
 But once I got used to it again, we had a great time biking the trails around Lake Shelby.

 kayak on Lake Shelby in Gulf State Park